gggaming373/10FASTFINGERS-CHEAT/README.md

 .....................................................................................

-Download toybox from microsoft store,
+Download powertoys from microsoft store,

 Open it and change the sortcut of "Text Extractor utility" to "[Ctrl] [Alt] [Shift] [M]",